AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 Origen declares that Gehenna is an analogue of the Valley of Hinnom and connotates a purifying fire[^234] but intimates that it is not prudent to go further, showing that the idea of "reserve" controlled him from saying what might not be judicious.
-That God\'s fire is not material, but spiritual remorse ending in reformation, Origen teaches in many passages.
-He repeatedly speaks of punishment as *aionion* (mistranslated in the New Testament \"everlasting,\" \"eternal\") and then elaborately states and defends as Christian doctrine universal salvation beyond all *aionion* suffering and sin.
+That God's fire is not material, but spiritual remorse ending in reformation, Origen teaches in many passages.
+He repeatedly speaks of punishment as *aionion* (mistranslated in the New Testament "everlasting," "eternal") and then elaborately states and defends as Christian doctrine universal salvation beyond all *aionion* suffering and sin.

-Says the candid historian Robertson: \"The great object of this eminent teacher was to harmonize Christianity with philosophy.
-He sought to combine in a Christian scheme the fragmentary truths scattered throughout other systems, to establish the Gospel in a form which should not present obstacles to the conversion of Jews, of Gnostics, and of cultivated heathens; and his errors arose from a too eager pursuit of this idea.\"[^235]
+Says the candid historian Robertson: "The great object of this eminent teacher was to harmonize Christianity with philosophy.
+He sought to combine in a Christian scheme the fragmentary truths scattered throughout other systems, to establish the Gospel in a form which should not present obstacles to the conversion of Jews, of Gnostics, and of cultivated heathens; and his errors arose from a too eager pursuit of this idea."[^235]

 The effect of his broad faith on his spirit and treatment of others, is in strong contrast to the bitter and cruel disposition exhibited by some of the early Christians towards heretics, such as Tertullian and Augustine.
-In reply to the charge that Christians of different creeds were in enmity, he said, \"Such of us as follow the doctrines of Jesus, and endeavor to be conformed to his precepts, in our thoughts, words and actions; being reviled, we bless; being persecuted, we suffer it; being defamed, we entreat.
+In reply to the charge that Christians of different creeds were in enmity, he said, "Such of us as follow the doctrines of Jesus, and endeavor to be conformed to his precepts, in our thoughts, words and actions; being reviled, we bless; being persecuted, we suffer it; being defamed, we entreat.
 Nor do we say injurious things of those who think differently of us.
-They who consider the words of our Lord, Blessed are the peaceable, and Blessed are the meek, will not hate those who corrupt the Christian religion, nor give opprobrious names to those who are in error.\"
+They who consider the words of our Lord, Blessed are the peaceable, and Blessed are the meek, will not hate those who corrupt the Christian religion, nor give opprobrious names to those who are in error."

 When a young teacher his zeal and firmness vindicated his name Adamantius, man of steel or adamant.
-Says De Pressense: \"The example of Origen was of much force in sustaining the courage of his disciples.
+Says De Pressense: "The example of Origen was of much force in sustaining the courage of his disciples.
 He might be seen constantly in the prison of the pious captives carrying to them the consolation they needed.
-He stood by them till the last moment of triumph came, and gave them the parting kiss of peace on the very threshold of the arena or at the foot of the stake.\" One day he was carried to the temple of Serapis, and palms were placed in his hands to lay on the altar of the Egyptian god.
+He stood by them till the last moment of triumph came, and gave them the parting kiss of peace on the very threshold of the arena or at the foot of the stake."
+One day he was carried to the temple of Serapis, and palms were placed in his hands to lay on the altar of the Egyptian god.
 Brandishing the boughs, he exclaimed, "Here are the triumphal palms, not of the idol, but of Christ."

-In a work of Origen\'s now only existing in a Latin translation is this characteristic thought: "The fields of the angels are our hearts; each one of them therefore out of the field which he cultivates, offers first fruits to God.
+In a work of Origen's now only existing in a Latin translation is this characteristic thought: "The fields of the angels are our hearts; each one of them therefore out of the field which he cultivates, offers first fruits to God.
 If I should be able to produce today some choice